 David Gladstone.
-Mr. Gladstone, age 65, is our founder and has served as chief executive officer and chairman of the Board of Directors of Gladstone Capital Corporation, and Gladstone Investment Corporation and Gladstone Management Corporation.
-Prior to founding the Company, Mr. Gladstone served as either chairman or vice chairman of the Board of Directors of American Capital Strategies (NASDAQ: ACAS), a publicly traded leveraged buyout fund and mezzanine debt finance company, from June 1997 to August 2001.
-From 1974 to February 1997, Mr. Gladstone held various positions, including chairman and chief executive officer, with Allied Capital Corporation (NASDAQ: ALD), Allied Capital Corporation II, Allied Capital Lending Corporation and Allied Capital Advisors, Inc., a registered investment adviser that managed the Allied companies.
-The Allied companies were the largest group of publicly-traded mezzanine debt funds in the United States and were managers of two private venture capital limited partnerships.
-From 1991 to 1997, Mr. Gladstone served either as chairman of the Board of Directors or president of Allied Capital Commercial Corporation, a publicly traded REIT that invested in real estate loans to small and medium-sized businesses, managed by Allied Capital Advisors, Inc. He managed the growth of Allied Capital Commercial from no assets at the time of its initial public offering to \$385 million in assets at the time it merged into Allied Capital Activors, which invested in loans to small and endium-sized businesses.
-Mr. Gladstone is also a past director of Capital Automotive REIT, a real estate investment trust that purchases and net leases real estate to automobile dealerships.
-Mr. Gladstone served as a director of The Riggs National Corporation (the parent of Riggs Bank) from 1993 to May 1997 and of Riggs Bank from 1991 to 1993.
-He served as a trustee of the George Washington University and currently is trustee emeritus.
-He is a past member of the Listings and Hearings Committee of the National Association
+Mr. Gladstone, age 65, is our founder and has served as chief executive officer and chairman of the Board of Directors since our inception.
+He also founded and has served as chief executive officer and chairman of the Board of Directors of Gladstone Capital Corporation, Gladstone Investment Corporation and Gladstone Management Corporation.
+Prior to founding the ezzanine debt finance company, from June 1997 to August 2001.
+From 1974 to February 1997, Mr. Gladstone held various positions, including chairman and chief executive officer, with Allied Capital Corporation II, Allied Capital Lending Corporation and Allied Capital Advisors, Inc., a registered investment adviser that managed the fundice Capital Corporation (NASDAQ: ALD), Allied Capital Corporation II, Allied Capital Lending Corporation and Allied Capital Advisors, Inc., a registered investment adviser that managed the fundice on provide trans and of the Board of Directors or president of Allied Capital Corporation, a publicly traded REIT that invested in real estate loans to small and medium-sized businesses, managed by Allied Capital Advisors, Inc. He managed the growth of Allied Capital Commercial from no assets at the time of its initial public offering to \$385 million in assets at the time it merged into Allied Capital Advisors, Which invested in loans to small and medium-sized businesses.
+Mr. Gladstone is also a past director of Regisa Bank from 1991 to 1993.
+He served as a trustee of the George Washington University and currently is trustee emether during than advisor the finance somen-owned small businesses.
+Mr. Gladstone was the founder and managing member of The Capital Investory, a group of angle linvestors, and variet of Capital Advisory, and of Riggs Bank from 1991 to 1993.
+He served as a trustee of the George Washington University and currently is trustee emether during the finance somen-owned small businesses.
+Mr. Gladstone endered as the finance somen-owned small businesses.
+Mr. Gladstone endered as the finance somen-owned

 Paul W. Adelgren.
 Mr. Adelgren, age 65, has been our director since August 2003.
 From 1997 to the present, Mr. Adelgren has served as the pastor of Missionary Alliance Church.
 From 1991 to 1997, Mr. Adelgren was pastor of New Life Alliance Church.
 From 1988 to 1991, Mr. Adelgren was a vice president for finance and materials of Williams & Watts, Inc., a logistics management and procurement business located in Fairfield, NJ.
 Prior to Joining Williams & Watts, Mr. Adelgren served in the United States Navy, where he served in a number of capacities, including as the director of the Strategic Submarine Support Department, as an executive officer at the Naval Supply Center and as the director of the Joint Uniform Military Pay System.
 He is a retired Navy Captain.
 Mr. Adelgren has also been a director of Gladstone Capital Corporation since January 2003, and a director of Gladstone Investment Corporation since June 2005.
-Mr. Adelgren holds an MBA from Harvard University and a BA from the University of Kansass.
+Mr. Adelgren holds an MBA from Harvard University and a BA from the University of Kansas.